abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. Open a new Putty session, re-perform the steps from step 2 to step 4 of the same task to get the upgraded packages and then continue from  step 7.

-1. Next, you have to navigate back to the Desktop of the provided virtual Machine ARCHOST VM 💻, and then click on the `installArcAgentLinux.txt` file to open it.
+1. Next, you have to navigate back to the Desktop of the provided virtual Machine ARCHOST VM 💻 and then click on the `installArcAgentLinux.txt` file to open it.

-   > **Note**: If you see any pop-up like **An update package is available, do you want to download it?** click **no**
+   > **Note:** If you see any pop-up like **An update package is available, do you want to download it?** click **no**

    ![](.././media/variableazlogin.gif "Install Arc Agent")